Green Wing: Synopsis

 Green Wing's plot revolves around the lives of the staff of the East Hampton Hospital Trust, a fictional National Health Service (NHS) hospital with staff ranging from the slightly unusual to the completely surreal.

 The series begins with a new arrival, surgical registrar Caroline Todd (Tamsin Greig).
 Caroline works alongside two other doctors: Guy Secretan (Stephen Mangan), an arrogant, half-Swiss, womanising anaesthetist, and "Mac" Macartney (Julian Rhind-Tutt), a suave, fashionable surgeon.
 Caroline soon develops feelings for both of them, though she is unsure as to which of the two she truly loves.
 Throughout the series, it becomes clear that Mac is her true love, but a range of misadventures prevent their relationship from flourishing.
 Other people Caroline meets include Martin Dear (Karl Theobald), a friendly house officer who is constantly failing his exams.
 He is unloved by his mother and is often bullied by Guy.
 Martin soon develops feelings for Caroline.
 There is also Angela Hunter (Sarah Alexander), a seemingly perfect, but irritating, senior registrar in pediatrics.
 Caroline dislikes Angela, but ends up taking her in as a lodger.

-Caroline's main rival for Mac's affections is Sue White (Michelle Gomez), the Scottish staff liaison officer employed to listen and respond to the problems of East Hampton's staff.
+Caroline's main rival for Mac's affections is Sue White (Michelle Gomez), the staff liaison officer employed to listen and respond to the problems of East Hampton's staff.
 Sue is hostile and contemptuous towards everyone except Mac, whom she loves to the point of madness.

 Alan Statham (Mark Heap) is an overbearing, stuttering and pedantic consultant radiologist.
 He is in a relationship with Joanna Clore (Pippa Haywood), the 48-year-old head of human resources, although she despises him.
 Their relationship is an open secret, with student doctor Boyce (Oliver Chris) often hinting at it when goading Alan.
 Joanna's staff include Kim Alabaster (Sally Bretton); Naughty Rachel (Katie Lyons); Harriet Schulenburg (Olivia Colman), an overworked mother of four trapped in an unhappy marriage; and Karen Ball (Lucinda Raikes), who is often bullied by Kim and Rachel.